Hindu Temples and Shrines

 Hindu Temples & Shrines in Bangkok

 Bangkok is full of stunning Buddhist temples but there are also wonderful Hindu Temples & Shrines.
 Most Thais are Buddhist, but all religions are welcomed and practiced in Thailand.
-Several thousand Hindus of Indian origin live in Thailand, mainly in Bangkok, Phuket and Pattaya.
-Thailand also has strong cultural roots to Hinduism as the country was once part of the Hindu influenced Khmer Empire.
-One of Thailand?s most popular legends is the Ramakien epic which is based on the Hindu Ramayana.?
+Several thousand Hindus of Indian origin live in Thailand, mainly in Bangkok, Phuket, and Pattaya.
+Thailand also has strong cultural roots in Hinduism as the country was once part of the Hindu influenced Khmer Empire.
+One of Thailands most popular legends is the Ramakien epic which is based on the Hindu Ramayana.

 Sri Maha Mariamman Temple

 Sri Maha Mariamman Temple is the most well known of the Hindu temples & shrines in Bangkok.
 The temples exterior is beautifully decorated with images of various gods and goddesses.
 It is located in the Silom district of Bangkok.